 It’s natural to wonder if there’s a cap on how many therapy sessions you can have.
 For outpatient mental health care, Medicare Part B does not set a limit on the number of sessions you can receive each year.
 As long as your therapist documents that the services are medically necessary for your treatment, your coverage will continue.
 This allows for consistent, ongoing support for managing conditions like anxiety or grief.
 This is different from Medicare Part A, which covers inpatient hospital care and has lifetime limits for stays in a psychiatric hospital.
 Since Blue Moon Senior Counseling provides outpatient individual teletherapy, those inpatient limits do not apply to our services.

-Common Barriers to Mental Health Care for California Seniors
+Common Roadblocks to Mental Health Care in California

 Even when you know you want support, finding the right therapist can feel like a challenge.
 It’s helpful to recognize some of the common hurdles so you can find ways to work around them.
 Many older adults face similar issues when trying to access mental health care, but knowing what they are is the first step toward overcoming them.
 From practical concerns like getting to an appointment to the simple fact that there aren’t enough providers, these barriers are real, but they don’t have to stop you from getting the help you deserve.